hirosystems/stacks-subnets/DEPLOYING.md

 ## 4. Configure the HC miner

-Create a `toml` configuration for the hyperchains miner.
+Create a `toml` configuration for the subnets miner.
 Importantly, you should set the `contract_identifier` to the contract published in Steps 3 (e.g., `STFTX3F4XCY7RS5VRHXP2SED0WC0YRKNWTNXD74P.hc-alpha`).